salesforce/omakase/readme.md

 2. java 7 (make sure both the IDE and maven are setup to use it)
 3. maven 3+

 run `mvn clean install` to get things going from the command line.
 It should build and run tests successfully.
-Afterwards you can import the maven project into your IDE and go from there.
+Afterwards you can import the maven project into your IDE (as an existing maven project) and go from there.

 ### Dependencies